saintsystems/nova-linkable-metrics/README.md

 ## Defining Metric Links

-**NOTE:** URLs must be valid JSON that can be parsed by the vue-router.

-You can define metric links using the `url` method from the `Linkable` trait in one of two ways:
+You can define metric links using the `route` method from the `Linkable` trait in one of two ways:

 1. When the card is registered:
 ```php